It's Rush Limbaugh and the Excellence in Broadcasting Network.

 Well, I think we're experiencing a bit of a slowdown.

-A recession would be two negative quarters back to back.
+A recession would be two negative quarters back-to-back.

 We think the stimulus package will have a positive effect.

-It's an all-time record in terms of longevity and we're hopeful we can keep that up, and I don't see any reason we can't.
+We're hopeful we can keep that up, but I don't see any reason we can't.

 How long is it going to be before this rebounds?